AnggaR96s/Reforestation/README.md

-## Why does a Moon-rock taste better than an Earth-rock?
-Because it's a little meteor.
+## I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.